Dread and Desire: Gothic Fiction Techniques to Lure and Horrify Your Readers

 Learning and Writing Goals

-Learning goals: In this workshop, you’ll learn:
+Learning goals: In this course, you’ll learn:

 - To mine your own experience of being human for truly scary settings, props, and situations.

-Writing goals: During the workshop, you will:
+Writing goals: During the course, you will:

 - Work with prompts to generate creative material that could serve either as seeds for new stories or enhance an existing project.